english-blog/english-blog.github.io/_posts/2013-01-24-the-thrive-diet-the-whole-foods-way-to-losing-weight-reducing-stress-and-staying-healthy-for-life-brendan-brazier-book-review.md

 ### Foods & Nutrients

-A big chapter is dedicated to explain in detail, all the nutrients your body needs (carbohydrates, protein, fat, vitamins, mineral etc), the food soruces that are rich in those nutrients and the best way to consume them.
+A big chapter is dedicated to explain in detail, all the nutrients your body needs (carbohydrates, protein, fat, vitamins, mineral etc), the food sources that are rich in those nutrients and the best way to consume them.
 Just for this chapter, I love to keep this book as a reference in my library.

 ### Vitamin B12

 One "beaten to death" discussion against raw foods is the unavailability of Vitamin B12 in the raw foods.
-Brendan suggests that B12 is available in *chlorella (sea plant), miso and nutritional yeast* and he consumes them regularly.
+Brendan suggests that B12 is available in *Chlorella (sea plant), Miso and nutritional yeast* and he consumes them regularly.
 However, the availability of these foods around the world is a big question.

 Some raw foodists, suggest to take vitamin supplements.
 I don't like medicine.
 So, I will not.
 But, I will try to eat a cup of curd / milk daily to compensate for Vitamin B12, till I get a reliable, consistent supply of natural sources of this vitamin.
 I am not for / against raw or cooked foods.
 I am looking for the perfect diet for human body.
 If the blend of both is the best, I will go for it.